nstarke/nstarke.github.io/_posts/2023-02-06-u-boot-http-client.md

 ## Methodology

+All testing was completed against the master branch at commit revision `f147aa80f52989c7455022ca1ab959e8545feccc`.
+This was the latest commit when I pulled the source.

 I followed the instructions I wrote up [here](/qemu/u-boot/bootloader/2021/01/20/qemu-system-execute-raw-binary-u-boot-image.html) and then attached a GDB-multiarch instance to the VM process by adding `-s -S` to the qemu-system command.
 So in full, my qemu-system command looked like this:

 ```